Genovese crime family New Jersey faction: Fiumara and Coppola

-State of New Jersey Commission of Investigation Crime Report (May 2004)
+New Jersey Commission report of May 2004

-According to the 2004 New Jersey organized crime report, the Genovese family maintained five crews headquartered in New Jersey, each overseen by a capo and at least four New York-based crews with operations in New Jersey.
+According to the 2004, New Jersey organized crime report, the Genovese family maintained five crews headquartered in New Jersey, each overseen by a Capo and at least four New York-based crews with operations in New Jersey.
 The family had approximately 40 ranked soldiers and more than 400 criminal associates who were active in New Jersey.
 It was also reported that the family operated in the northern New Jersey counties of Hudson, Essex, Union, Bergen, and Passaic counties and in the earlier years gained strength in Middlesex, Monmouth and Ocean counties.